bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - [ ] `[DELETE] /api/actions/:id`
   - Returns no response body.
   - If there is no action with the given `id` it responds with a status code 404.

+#### Middleware functions

+- [ ] Write at least two middleware functions for this API, and consume them in the proper places of your code.

 ### Database Schemas